fletcher-m/oyster-habitat/README.md

   - Creating and customizing spatial plot

 ## Data
+The data that I used for this analysis is available in the 'data' folder within this repository.
+The sources for this data can be found below.
 The sea surface temperature data can be accessed here (I used data from 2008 through 2012: https://coralreefwatch.noaa.gov/product/5km/index_5km_ssta.php
 The water depth data can be accessed here: https://www.gebco.net/data_and_products/gridded_bathymetry_data/#area EEZ zone data can be accessed here https://www.marineregions.org/eez.php.
 All data was accessed on December 1, 2023.